TJHeuvel/tjheuvel.net/_drafts/unity-rendering-4-instanced-rendering.md

 %>

 This is how we make a Constant buffer that would fit up to 10 matrices.
 With [SetData](https://docs.unity3d.com/ScriptReference/GraphicsBuffer.SetData.html) we can supply it with information.
+Lets also not forget to [Release](https://docs.unity3d.com/ScriptReference/GraphicsBuffer.Release.html) the buffer once we're done with it in OnDisable, otherwise we'll leak GPU memory!

 ## Adding it to our renderer